AdobeDocs/control-panel.de-DE/help/sftp/using/key-management.md

 Im Folgenden werden die Schritte zum Erstellen und Hinzufügen eines öffentlichen SSH-Schlüssels für den Zugriff auf den SFTP-Server sowie Empfehlungen zur Authentifizierung beschrieben.

-Nachdem der Zugriff auf den Server eingerichtet wurde, müssen die **IP-Adressen auf die Whitelist gesetzt werden**, die Zugriff auf den Server benötigen, damit Sie eine Verbindung mit ihm herstellen können.
+Once access to the server is set up, remember to **add the IP addresses that will require access to the server to the allow list** so that you can connect to it.
 Weiterführende Informationen hierzu finden Sie in [diesem Abschnitt](../../instances-settings/using/ip-whitelisting-instance-access.md).

 >[!NOTE]
 >